Skip to main content

 Biographical note

-Although most of his life was spent in the Salt Lake Valley Cummings spent the fall and winter of 1880-81 to the north in Cache Valley.
-In Logan, he taught at the Brigham Young College in Logan.
+Although most of his life was spent in the Salt Lake Valley, Cummings spent the fall and winter of 1880-1881 to the north in Cache Valley.
+In Logan, he taught at the Brigham Young College.
 At the same time, he and his brother B.F.
 Cummings Jr. bought and operated the Logan Leader a weekly newspaper.
-To bring in additional income Cummings kept books for Barber & Sons, taught a winter term in the fifth ward and served as a private tutor.
+To bring in additional income, Cummings kept books for Barber & Sons, taught a winter term in the fifth ward, and served as a private tutor.

-An active member of the Mormon Church all his life Cummings served a mission to Mexico from 1885 to 1887.
-While in Mexico he distributed the first shipment of Books of Mormon translated into the Spanish language.
+An active member of The Church of Jesus Christ of Latter-day Saints all his life, Cummings served a mission to Mexico from 1885 to 1887.
+While in Mexico, he distributed the first shipment of Books of Mormon translated into the Spanish language.
 He also translated sections of the Doctrine and Covenants into Spanish.
 He followed Helaman Pratt as the mission president in 1887.
-As mission president he helped build up the Mormon colonies in Chihuahua by sending converts to settle there.
+As mission president, he helped build up the Latter-day Saints colonies in Chihuahua by sending converts to settle there.

 Extent